Majo-xlsx/Cumbre/README.md

 ## Getting Started
 1. Clone the repository.
+2. Install Dockerfile.
-2. Install dependencies using SBT.
+3. Install dependencies using SBT.
-3. Configure the database connection in `application.conf`.
+4. Configure the database connection in `application.conf`.

 ## Running the Project
 ```bash